A framework for diffuseness evaluation using a tight-frame microphone array configuration: Results and discussion

 A single plane wave was simulated to impinge from all directions, and the I/E based diffuseness indices $\Psi_{\mathrm{IE}}$ for {\bs Afmt} and {\bs Fibo64}, and $\Psi_{\mathrm{AVE}}$ for {\bs TF24}, and eigenvalue-based indices $\Psi_{\mathrm{PR}}$, and $\Psi_{\mathrm{COM}}$---were computed.
 In theory, all indices should yield $\Psi=0$, but small deviations were observed depending on the microphone array configuration, especially in the case of I/E based indices.
 Fig. \ref{fig:Psi_IE_AVE} shows the results.
 The averaged value of diffuseness for all incident angles is shown at every frequency.

-The {\bs Afmt} results exhibited relatively large values in the low-frequency region and above 4\,kHz, while the {\bs TF24} array also showed slightly elevated values of approximately 0.2 at 16\,kHz.
+The {\bs Afmt} results exhibited relatively large values in the low-frequency region and above 4\,kHz, while the {\bs TF24} array also showed slightly elevated values of below 0.1 at a wide frequency range.
 In contrast, the {\bs Fibo64} array, which employs 64 microphones, yielded values close to zero across all frequency bands.

-For the eigenvalue-based indices, although the absolute magnitudes differed across methods, all 2,520 incident directions yielded values of zero up to three decimal places when averaged over the nine octave bands from 63\,Hz to 16\,kHz.
+For the eigenvalue-based indices, although the absolute magnitudes differed across methods, all 2,520 incident directions yielded values of zero up to three decimal places when averaged over the nine octave bands from 63\,Hz to 16\,kHz; therefore, these results are not shown in the figure.

 Under the condition of single plane-wave incidence, the superiority of the eigenvalue-based analysis using the covariance matrix was demonstrated.
 Among the microphone arrays, the {\bs Fibo64} configuration exhibited the most stable results.